pharo-project/pharo-website/site/aboutWhatIsPharo.md

-title: What is to make Pharo?
+title: What is to deliver Pharo?
 layout: default
 publishDate: 2021-07-12